NathnF0/Manager_Tasks/README.md

 These users already contain example tasks so you can test the system quickly.

-Data Storage
+💾 Data Storage

-All data is stored in a local JSON file:
+All data is stored locally in a JSON file:

 tasks.json

-This file is ignored by Git using .gitignore so every new user running the project will generate their own demo data.
+This file is ignored by Git using .gitignore, so every new user running the project will generate their own demo data automatically.

+🛠 Technologies

+Python

+JSON file storage

+Command Line Interface (CLI)

-Project Structure
+📂 Project Structure
 multi-user-task-manager-cli
 │
 ├── main.py
 ├── README.md
 └── .gitignore
-Future Improvements
+📌 Future Improvements

 Possible improvements for future versions:

-User passwords
+User authentication with passwords

 Task priorities

 Due dates

-Better terminal UI
+Improved terminal interface

 Code modularization

-License
+📜 License

 This project is open source and available for learning and educational purposes.